pauljabernathy/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-To fine the mean total number of steps taken per day, let's first find the number of steps taken each day.
+To find the mean total number of steps taken per day, let's first find the number of steps taken each day.
 That requires adding up each of the 228 measurements for each of the 61 days.
 It can be done as follows:

 ```r